usdoj-crt/beta-ada/_pages/law-and-regs/title-ii-2010-regulations.md

 Effect of ADA Amendments Act on academic requirements in postsecondary education.

 The Department notes that the ADA Amendments Act revised the rules of construction in title V of the ADA by including a provision affirming that nothing in the Act changed the existing ADA requirement that covered entities provide reasonable modifications in policies, practices, or procedures unless the entity can demonstrate that making such modifications, including academic requirements in postsecondary education, would fundamentally alter the nature of goods, services, facilities, privileges, advantages, or accommodations involved.
 See 42&nbsp;U.S.C.&nbsp;12201(f).
 Congress noted that the reference to academic requirements in postsecondary education was included &ldquo;solely to provide assurances that the bill does not alter current law with regard to the obligations of academic institutions under the ADA, which we believe is already demonstrated in case law on this topic.
 Specifically, the reference to academic standards in post-secondary education is unrelated to the purpose of this legislation and should be given no meaning in interpreting the definition of &quot;disability.&rdquo; 154 Cong.
 Rec.
 S8843 (daily ed.
 Sept.
 16, 2008) (Statement of the Managers).
 Given that Congress did not intend there to be any change to the law in this area, the Department did not propose to make any changes to its regulatory requirements in response to this provision of the ADA Amendments Act.

+{% footnotes %}
+{% fnbody 1 %}
+On September 25, 2008, President George W. Bush signed into law the Americans with Disabilities Amendments Act of 2008 (ADA Amendments Act), Public Law 110-325.
+The ADA Amendments Act amended the ADA definition of disability to clarify its coverage of persons with disabilities and to provide guidance on the application of the definition.
+This final rule does not contain regulatory language implementing the ADA Amendments Act.
+The Department intends to publish a supplemental rule to amend the regulatory definition of "disability'' to implement the changes mandated by that law.
+{% endfnbody %}
+{% fnbody 2 %}
+The analysis assumes these regulations will be in force for 15 years.
+Incremental costs and benefits are calculated for all construction, alterations, and barrier removal that is expected to occur during these 15 years.
+The analysis also assumes that any new or revised ADA rules enacted 15 years from now will include a safe harbor provision.
+Thus, any facilities constructed in year 14 of the final rules are assumed to continue to generate benefits to users, and to incur any operating or replacement costs for the life of these buildings, which is assumed to be 40 years.regularly taught in rehabilitation and occupational therapy.
+Currently, persons who use side or parallel transfer methods from their wheelchairs are faced with a stark choice at establishments with single-user toilet rooms—_i.e._, patronize the establishment but run the risk of needing assistance when using the restroom, travel with someone who would be able to provide assistance in toileting, or forgo the visit entirely.
+The revised water closet clearance regulations would make single-user toilet rooms accessible to all persons who use wheelchairs, not just those with the physical strength, balance, and dexterity and the training to use a front-transfer method.
+Single-user toilet rooms are located in a wide variety of public and private facilities, including restaurants, fast-food establishments, schools, retail stores, parks, sports stadiums, and hospitals.
+Final promulgation of these requirements might thus, for example, enable a person who uses a side or parallel transfer method to use the restroom (or use the restroom independently) at his or her local coffee shop for the first time.
+{% endfnbody %}
+{% fnbody 3 %}
+The term &quot;existing facility&quot; is defined in &sect; 35.104 as amended by this rule.
+{% endfnbody %}
+{% fnbody 4 %}
+The Supreme Court in Tennessee v.
+Lane, 541 U.S. 509, 5330534 (2004), held that title II of the ADA constitutes a valid exercise of Congress' enforcement power under the Fourteenth Amendment in cases implicating the fundamental access to the courts.
+{% endfnbody %}
+{% endfootnotes %}